Milk Time

 all hunch-shouldered, quick, and shy,

-to set them down next to my desk.
+to set them down next

 And there they sat, piled in little hills,